Want to learn new ways to make extra money?

 DonatingPlasma is an educational website sponsored by the Plasma Proteins Therapeutic Association.

-The site provides donors education on the biology of blood, the steps in plasma donation.
+The site provides donors education on the biology of blood and the steps in plasma donation.
 You will also learn how plasma is used to treat life-threatening conditions.

 You can search for more than 600 licensed and certified collection centers in the United States and Europe.